-We have audited the financial statements of Community Credit Union of Cumberland Colchester Limited (the "Credit Union"), which comprise the statement of financial position as at December 31, 2022, and the statements of comprehensive income, members' equity, and cash flows and the related schedules for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Community Credit Union of Cumberland Colchester Limited (the "Credit Union"), which comprise the statement of financial position as at December 31, 2023, and the statements of comprehensive income, changes in members' equity, and cash flows and the related schedules for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Credit Union as at December 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Credit Union as at December 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.